inventhouse/bettergit/README.md

 export PATH="$PATH:$HOME/bettergit"
 ```

-Git will automatically pick them up as new commands, which also means they can be used seamlessly with [allgit].
+Git will automatically pick them up as new commands, which also means they can be used seamlessly with [allgit] to work with many repositories.
 All the tools will print a brief usage message when called with `-h` or `--help` (for now they don't have proper `man` pages so `git help` _won't_ work 😞)

 [allgit]: https://github.com/inventhouse/allgit